 \subsubsection{Door Plane Normal}

 In order to grasp the handle correctly, the normal to the ``palm'' of the robot's end-effector (which we consider similar to the human hand) must be parallel to the door normal.
 We propose to use the RAndom SAmple Consensus (RANSAC) algorithm \citep{Rusu2013} to compute the normal direction.
-It is an iterative method to estimate the parameters of an specified mathematical model from a set of observed data that contains outliers, where the outliers do not influence the values of the estimates.
+RANSAC is a numerical method that can iteratively estimate the parameters of a given mathematical model from experimental data that contains outliers, in such a way that they do not influence the values of the estimates.

 A minimal set is formed by the smallest number of points required to uniquely define a given type of geometric primitive.
 The resulting candidate shapes are tested against all points in the data to determine how many of the points are well approximated by the primitive.
 RANSAC estimates the model by maximizing the number of inliers \citep{Zuliani2012}.

 Then, in order to compute the door normal direction we fit a planar model to the door point cloud and calculate the coefficients of its parametric Hessian normal form using RANSAC.
 In Figure \ref{Fig5} we show some examples of the resulting normal vectors obtained with RANSAC.